umutyorulmaz/bifold-wallet-dc/DEVELOPER.md

 You can use the above mentioned public mediator hosted by Indecio or set up your own mediator.
 See [Aries Mediator](https://github.com/hyperledger/aries-mediator-service) for more information.

-# Running Bifold
+# Running DigiCred VC Wallet

-## Running Bifold on an Android Device or Emulator
+## Running DigiCred VC Wallet on an Android Device or Emulator

-The simplest way to run Bifold on Android is via Android Studio.
+The simplest way to run DigiCred VC Wallet on Android is via Android Studio.
 Here's how:

 1. Open Android Studio.
 2. Select `File -> Open` and navigate to the `packages/legacy/app/android` directory.
 This will load the project into Android Studio.